jhayward01/enc-server-py/README.md

 # enc-server-py

-This portfolio project implements an web-based encryption application in Python.
+This portfolio project implements a web-based encryption application in Python.
 It reimplements [the original Go version](https://github.com/jhayward01/enc-server-go).
 Two microservices are defined in this project - a _front-end_ and _back-end_ service.
 Both contain client and server components.